You do not see data in New Relic UI after installing a New Relic agent.

 - Deleted or renamed applications

 If you delete an application from the New Relic APM index, the app needs to stop reporting data for at least an hour before you can reuse that name.
-It also needs to reconnect with the New Relic servers (be restarted) before new data will be accepted.
+It also needs to reconnect with the New Relic collector (be restarted) before new data will be accepted.

-The app remains in the New Relic server's cache for an hour before it is flushed.
+The app remains in the New Relic collector's cache for an hour before it is flushed.
 During that time it is marked as "deleted," so no new data is accepted.
 Also, the data is associated with an executing app that has been deleted until the agent is restarted.

 For more information, see:

-- No connection to server
+- No connection to collector

-During the time the agent is unable to communicate with the server, it is still collecting data.
+During the time the agent is unable to communicate with the collector, it is still collecting data.
 Once it is able to connect again, it will upload the data and fill in the missing segment so there will not be any confusion about whether your application was down or just not reporting data.
-To save memory, the data will be aggregated and averaged over the period, so you will see flat bars and charts over the period when it was unable to communicate with the server.
+To save memory, the data will be aggregated and averaged over the period, so you will see flat bars and charts over the period when it was unable to communicate with the collector.

 - New Relic Infrastructure